 Bulb Not Installed Properly

-One bulb may be dimmer than the other due to a bulb not having been installed.
-If the bulb does not sit correctly in the headlight socket shown above, the headlight will not project the light correctly, making it look dimmer than the other side.
+One bulb may be dimmer than the other due to a bulb not being installed.
+If the bulb does not sit correctly in the headlight socket above, the headlight will not project the light correctly, making it look dimmer than the other side.

-A foggy lens may also be the reason why one headlight looks dimmer than the other.
+A foggy lens may also be why one headlight looks dimmer.
 This could be an issue if you replaced one headlight assembly but not the other.
 Use a headlight restoration kit to restore the foggy headlight to like-new condition.

 What should I do if one headlight is dimmer than the other?